 Also, numerous incidents that are serious enough to result in lost time could lead to bad PR for your company and give you a reputation that will be hard to change.

 Granted, a “high” or “low” number can be relative, as safety looks different depending on the industry.
-It’s important to compare your numbers to companies in your own industry to create a benchmark for your own performance.
-Ideally, you’ll want to achieve a lower figure than others in the industry.
+It’s important to compare your numbers to your industry's national average.

-Lost Time Injury rate follows a simple formula to indicate your performance.
+Lost Time Injury Rate follows a simple formula.
 Divide the total number of lost time injuries in a certain time period by the total number of hours worked in that period, then multiply by 200,000 to get the LTIR.
-This number tells you the number of lost time injuries per 100 worker years (equivalent to 2000 hours worked for each of 100 workers).
+This number tells you the number of lost time injuries per 100 workers, (equivalent to 2000 hours worked for each of 100 workers).

 Note, some companies in certain countries use 1,000,000 instead of 200,000 in the formula described above.
 The reason for using such large numbers is the number of lost time injuries compared to total number of hours worked is always small.
 Using a larger number as a baseline makes it easier to interpret.
 It looks like this: